pkmn/engine/src/lib/gen1/README.md

 store general information about the battle.
 Unlike in Pokémon Showdown there is a distinction between the data structure for the "active" Pokémon and its party members (see below).

-Due to layout constraints, the index of the last selected move for a side is stored in what would otherwise be the padding bytes of`Battle` (the `last_selected_indexes` field) instead of in `Side`.
+Due to layout constraints, details about the last moves for a side are stored in what would otherwise be the padding bytes of`Battle` (the `last_moves` field) instead of in `Side`.

 ### `Pokemon` / `ActivePokemon`